jitendra-25/AzureDevOpsCDYaml/README.md

-# AzureDevOpsCDYaml
+# Azure DevOps CD Yaml
-Repository for CD pipeline used in Azure DevOps for dotnet core app deployment on IIS.
+Repository for CD yaml pipeline used in Azure DevOps for dotnet core app deployment on IIS.
+You can use this yaml file to deploy dotnet core application on IIS on a server.
+It also has tasks to stop/start and recycle IIS AppPool.